Restrictions on realizable unitary operations imposed by symmetry and locality

 In this Letter, we study this phenomenon in the presence of conservation laws and global symmetries.
 In particular, we ask whether this universality remains valid in the presence of symmetries, or whether locality puts additional constraints on the possible unitary evolutions of a composite system.
 Clearly, if all the local unitaries obey a certain symmetry, then the overall unitary evolution also obeys the same symmetry.
 The question is if \emph{all} symmetric unitaries on a composite system can be generated using \emph{local} symmetric unitaries on the system.
 Surprisingly, it turns out that the answer is negative in the case of continuous symmetries, such as SU(2) and U(1).
 In fact, we show that generic symmetric unitaries cannot be implemented, even approximately, using {local} symmetric unitaries.
 Furthermore, the difference between the dimensions of the manifold of all symmetric unitaries and the sub-manifold of unitaries generated by $k$-local symmetric unitaries with a fixed $k$, constantly increases with the system size.

 This result implies that, in the presence of locality, symmetries of Hamiltonian impose extra constraints on the time evolution of the system, which are not captured by the Noether's theorem.
-These additional constraints can have interesting implications, e.g., in the context of quantum chaos and thermalization of many-body systems.
+We show how the violation of these constraints can be observed experimentally and, in fact, can be used as a new method for probing the locality of interactions in nature.
+These additional constraints can also have interesting implications in the context of quantum chaos and thermalization of many-body systems \cite{khemani2018operator}.
+We also explain how in the case of U(1) symmetry, the no-go theorem can be circumvented using ancillary qubits and discuss the implications of these results in the contexts of the resource theory of quantum thermodynamics \cite{FundLimitsNature, brandao2013resource, janzing2000thermodynamic, lostaglio2015quantumPRX, halpern2016microcanonical, halpern2016beyond, guryanova2016thermodynamics, chitambar2019quantum}, quantum reference frames \cite{QRF_BRS_07} and quantum circuit synthesis.